Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Experimental data taking conditions

 \subsection{$\pp$ collisions at $\sqs=\tev{7}$}

-The data in $\pp$ collisions at $\sqs=\tev{7}$ with a zero-degree beam crossing angle were obtained from May 15 to 22, 2010 (LHC Fill 1104, 1107, 1112, and 1117).
+The data in $\pp$ collisions at $\sqs=\tev{7}$ with a zero-degree beam crossing angle were obtained from May 15 to 22, 2010 (LHC Fills 1104, 1107, 1112, and 1117).
 The events that were recorded during a luminosity optimization scan and a calibration run were removed from the data sets for this analysis.
-The integrated luminosities for the data analysis reported in this paper were derived from the counting rate of the Front Counters~\cite{LHCfLumi} and were \SI{2.67}{\nano\barn^{-1}} (Arm1) and \SI{2.10}{\nano\barn^{-1}} (Arm2) after taking the live time efficiencies into account.
+The integrated luminosities for the data analysis reported in this paper were derived from the counting rate of the Front Counters~\cite{LHCfLumi} and were $\SI{2.67}{\nano\barn^{-1}}$ (Arm1) and $\SI{2.10}{\nano\barn^{-1}}$ (Arm2) after taking the live time efficiencies into account.

-Pileup interactions in the same bunch crossing may increase the multihit events that have more than one shower event in a single calorimeter, leading to a potential bias in the momentum distributions of $\pizero$s.
-The contamination of multihit events due to pileup interactions is estimated to be only \SI{0.2}{\percent} and therefore produces a negligible effect~\cite{LHCfpppi0}.
-Detailed discussions of background events from collisions between the beam and residual gas molecules in the beam tube can be found in previous reports~\cite{LHCfIJMPA}.
+Pileup interactions in the same bunch crossing may increase the multi-hit events that have more than one shower event in a single calorimeter, leading to a potential bias in the momentum distributions of $\pizero$s.
+The contamination of multi-hit events due to pileup interactions is estimated to be only \SI{0.2}{\percent} and therefore produces a negligible effect~\cite{LHCfpppi0}.
+Detailed discussions of background events from collisions between the beam and residual gas molecules in the beam tube can be found in a previous report~\cite{LHCfIJMPA}.